 Food is different and not all the same.
 Yet food is the same in the sense that it doesn’t change anything about who you are as a person.

-Let’s uncomplicate that relationship with food, so it can be simple, easy, and stress free.
+Let’s uncomplicate that relationship with food, so it can be simple, easy, and stress-free.

 Give yourself permission to enjoy food without adding in the lifelong struggle with dieting, weight, and body image.

-FAQ about food neutrality
+Common food neutrality questions

 Can my body really tell me what foods it needs?